 After everything is selected and designed, quotes for furnishings items we present are obtained from showrooms, vendors, workrooms.
 Then we input all that information and formulate our proposals.

-Clients then pay their deposit(s) or pay in full for items and we place the orders.
-Since many items are custom and almost all vendors need to be paid by me in full prior to installation, I require either an 80% deposit or payment in full, depending on estimated lead times or the particular items.
+Clients then pay in full for items and we place the orders.
+Since many items are custom and almost all vendors need to be paid by me in full prior to installation, I require either a payment in full.
 Once a client pays for that item, I don’t charge any more for time spent on that item.
 Time spent is included in the cost.

 When Payment Is Due

 Nothing is ordered until we have money from you for that item and it has been cleared for use in our account.
 So, for instance, if a client pays via credit card, the transaction might not be complete until 2-3 days after the payment was initiated.
 Once that money actually makes its way into our account that is when the ordering will begin.